 A: No, the Program does not require employers to attain any specific standards or targets.
+If your organization is complying under Option 5: telework, documentation must be maintained that shows telework is permitted a minimum of once a week for participating employees.

-Option 1 - Pre-Tax \$\$ for Transit & Vanpool
+Option 1 Pre Tax Benefit for Transit & Vanpool